 So what do I do?
 I can’t legally work and my parents barely make ends meet…

-Well, I became a job scavenger.
-Also, I was fortunate enough to receive some scholarships that were able to sustain me for a couple of semesters.
+I was fortunate enough to receive some scholarships that were able to sustain me for a couple of semesters.
 Eventually, thanks to Obama’s DACA (Deferred Action for Childhood Arrival) executive order, many undocumented students who were just trying to do the right thing were able to work legally.

 In addition to the guilt, I also experienced shame.
 Shame in having people believe that all I wanted were government handouts when all I ever desired was the opportunity to earn money and pay for an education.